thedaviddias/Front-End-Performance-Checklist/README.md

     * 📖 [Ordering your styles and scripts for pagespeed](https://varvy.com/pagespeed/style-script-order.html)

-- [ ] **Minimize the number of iframes:** Use iframes only if you don't have any other technical possibility.
+- [ ] **Minimize the number of iframes:** ![high]
+Use iframes only if you don't have any other technical possibility.
 Try to avoid as much as you can iframes.

 **[⬆ back to top](#table-of-contents)**